Scheduling API

 Spacetime may modify an agent’s schedule for two broad reasons:

-A network operator may, for example, wish to ensure that each agent always has a schedule that extends at least X minutes out into the future.
-As time passes and the end of the schedule nears, the SDN controller must extend the agent’s schedule beyond the X minute horizon.
+A network operator may, for example, wish to ensure that each agent always has a schedule that extends at least X minutes into the future.
+As time passes and the end of the schedule nears, Spacetime must extend the agent’s schedule beyond the X minute horizon.

 Spacetime may choose to revise segments of an agent’s schedule in response to receiving information that was not available when the schedule was first generated (a new weather forecast, for example, or a notification of a hardware failure).